malinmr/dayz-linux-server-manager/README.md

 See the [Qt for Python licensing documentation](https://doc.qt.io/qtforpython-6/licenses.html) for more information.

+[Heatmap](https://steamcommunity.com/sharedfiles/filedetails/?id=2854246756) by affenb3rt is also included in this project.

 ## Contributing

 Contributions, bug reports, feature requests, and pull requests are welcome.